Pluteus cervinus Fawn Pluteus Shipley Country Park,

 slender.
 Gills light buff, close.
 On grass/soil near broad-leaved

 trees.
 Same as previous photograph but showing underside.
-Awaiting
+Not identified

 University Park, Nottingham, Nottinghamshire (July 2009)